-How to structure a non-fiction book?
+How to carry out a developmental edit of your book?

 In this post, I walk you through how to structure a non-fiction book, starting with the working outline of the content, then the introduction, conclusion and, of course, all the chapters in between.